krishnan-mani/cf-plugin/requirements/features.md

   - So I can ensure valid resource elements in the template.

 - As a developer,
-  - I want assistance on, as well as validation of the particular syntax applicable to declaring property values in a template,
+  - I want assistance on, as well as validation of the particular syntax applicable to declaring Property values in a template,
   - (such as 'scalar' values of Type 'String', lists, and intrinsic functions including references),
   - So I can ensure valid resource elements in the template.